 There are many great road trips to take through Australia, but exploring Outback Australia is one of the best ways to experience the spectacular landscapes, unique wildlife and ancient aboriginal culture of Australia.
-It is important for any trip to pack the right gear so here we share our Outback Australia packing list.

 Our Outback Australia packing list covers the essentials you need for a road trip through the Top End.
 Whether you rent a 4wd camper, join a guided tour or take your own car, ensure you include these essential items on your packing list.

 - 3 Clothing packing list

 - 5 Toiletries and Medication

 - 7 Cooking and Kitchenware

 Outback Australia Packing List Essentials

 In addition to your luggage, which should ideally be a backpack or soft duffel bag that can be flattened and stored, we recommend you add a small day pack to your packing list.

 Not only is a day pack essential for hiking and getting out and about, they are useful to store your camera and other valuables in your car or van.
 If you have older kids we suggest you also pack a day pack for them as it helps share the load when hiking.

 For the kids this 1.5l Camelbak Mini Mule day pack is perfect for hiking.
 It carries 1.5 litres of water and has a small section for snacks.
 It is important not to get dehydrated and carrying enough water when hiking is one of our key tips for a Northern Territory Road Trip.